ovh/docs/pages/platform/ai/notebook_tuto_11_yolov7/guide.en-gb.md

 ### Experimenting YOLOv7 notebook

-You are know able to train the YOLOv7 model to recognize sign language!
+You are now able to train the YOLOv7 model to recognize sign language!

 A preview of this notebook can be found on GitHub [here](https://github.com/ovh/ai-training-examples/blob/main/notebooks/computer-vision/object-detection/miniconda/yolov7/notebook_object_detection_yolov7_asl.ipynb).